dp0d/dp0d/README.md

 ### Hi there 👋
+💘 My job interest is at JAVA programing.<br/>
-💘 My interest is at natural language processing.<br/>
+💘 My research interest is at natural language processing.<br/>
 ⛳ My blog can be visited at https://dp0d.cn

 ### About me